 The flash estimate for the euro area and selected components are usually disseminated on the last working day of the reference month or shortly thereafter.

-In principle, no intermediate data updates are done outside the pre-agreed calendar update dates (see release schedule under point 8.2).
+In principle, no intermediate data updates are done outside the pre-agreed calendar update dates (see release schedule under concept 8.2).

-The full set of HICPs is published each month according to a pre-announced schedule, usually between 15 and 18 days after the end of the reference month.
+The full set of HICPs is published each month according to the Release calendar for Euro indicators - Eurostat, usually between 15 and 18 days after the end of the reference month.
 Each year, the January news release is published towards the end of February to allow for the annual update of the weights of individual product groups and the relative country weights of Members States in the country-group aggregates.

 The euro area flash estimate is published on the last working day of the reference month or shortly after that.

 Definitions and classifications have been harmonised in a series of legal acts.
-The HICP is produced based on minimum standards that may be applied with some flexibility as long as the effect on the value of the indicator remains below 0.1 percentage point on average over one year against the previous year (Article 4 of Regulation 2016/792 of the European Parliament and the Council).
+The HICP is produced based on minimum standards that may be applied with some flexibility as long as the effect on the value of the indicator remains below 0.1 percentage point on average over one year against the previous year, according to Article 4 of Regulation 2016/792 of the European Parliament and the Council.

 The continuous work carried out for the harmonisation of methodologies across the EU Member States is expected to further improve the comparability of the HICP across countries.

 HICP data are considered to be comparable over time.
 However, due to several methodological improvements since the start of the HICP, some breaks in the time series emerge.
-In such cases, if the needed data are available, back calculations may be performed and historical series revised, although this happens rarely.
+In such cases, if the needed data are available, back calculations may be performed and historical series revised.